awsdocs/amazon-s3-userguide/doc_source/using-presigned-url.md

 }
 ```

-For more information about using a presigned URL to share or upload objects, see the topics below\.
+For more information about using a presigned URL to share or upload objects, see the following topics\.

 **Topics**
 + [Limiting presigned URL capabilities](#PresignedUrlUploadObject-LimitCapabilities)